 growth is unnaturally regular, but the instantly familiar shapes

-produced by equations only four bytes encourages me
+produced by equations of as few as four bits encourages me

 to think Lindenmayer and co were closer to discovering some

 secrets of creation than anyone.
 But that's another subject.

 My current system is a mixture of HTML5, MooTools (for ease of OO),